Disability insurance after psychotherapy: Your path to financial security despite pre-existing conditions

 More useful links

-Deutsche Rentenversicherung offers a press release on mental illnesses and reduced earning capacity.
+Deutsche Rentenversicherung offers a press release on mental health issues and reduced earning capacity.

 Statistisches Bundesamt (Destatis) provides a press release with relevant statistical data on the topic.